NicolaAnnu/Sparse-Matrix-Vector/README.md

 mpic++ -O3 -std=c++20 -fopenmp mpi/mpi_SpMV.cpp -o mpi/mpi
 ```

-Requires a C++20 compiler with OpenMP support and an MPI implementation
-providing `mpic++`.
-Executables are placed in the project root, except for
+The resulting binaries are created in the project root; the distributed
-the MPI executable, which is placed inside `mpi/`.
+executable is the exception and is stored as `mpi/mpi`.

-## Running
+## Execution and output

-All executables share the same core arguments:
+Specify the matrix and generation seed through these common parameters:

 ```text
 -n N        matrix size, N x N